 And in my apartment, LOUIE hits close to home, literally, as in they're always filming actorss the street at the "Community Bookstore & Cafe" and at our supermarket and on the streets immediately around our 7th ave and Garfield Apt. in Park Slope.
 In the arc they're filming he goes to the bookstore to pick up Parker Posey, who plays a cute employee who, we must diagnose if we're familiar with the type--is bi-polar.
 Having the bookstore so close conjures many thoughts: is Louie supposed to be living here in Park Slope?
 I thought he was on the Upper West Side!
 Why on earth would he come all the way out there just to go to a bookstore?
 I've been in there and it's very nice, but books are cheaper on Amazon, usually, so it's hard to buy things there, or anywhere, at all... any more.

-At first the casting of David Lynch as "Jack Dahl" -- an ancient executive assigned with grooming Louie for the slo-- seems like just a stunt - a freaky sign he's dreaming or something.
-But then he springs into action and you know this is serious: giving no advance warning, he starts timing Louie with a stopwatch while his agent shows a cue card of a joke written during the Nixon administration, and Louie thinks the whole thing can't even be real and if he just acts bewildered and dumb enough he'll escape.
+At first the casting of David Lynch as "Jack Dahl" -- an ancient Tonight Show executive assigned with the task of grooming Louie for the slot of Letterman's replacement-- seems like just a stunt - a freaky sign he's dreaming or something.
+But then he springs into action and you know this is serious: giving no advance warning, he starts timing Louie with a stopwatch while his agent holds up a cue card of a joke written during the Nixon administration, and Louie thinks the whole thing can't even be real and if he just acts bewildered and dumb enough he'll escape.
 He's been using this defense all through the show, and it's frustrating us.
-But Dahl refuses to even acknowledge it, and remain (intentionally?) oblivious to Louie's awkward reticence and feeble blamecasting about the datedness of the material, Dahl announces Louie will need to wear a suit.
+But Dahl refuses to even acknowledge it, and remain (intentionally?) oblivious to Louie's awkward reticence and feeble blamecasting about the datedness of the material.
+Also, Dahl announces, Louie will need to wear a suit.
 When Louie refuses Dahl stares at him in bewilderment--that a suit would be the dealbreaker strikes him as an absurd whim no serious man would entertain--and sends Louie off to a boxing gym for a well-deserved beating.